timurb/lab-docker-swarm/README.md

 docker -c v0 ps  # run docker command on master node docker -c v1 ps  # run docker command on slave node
 ```
+See [this article](https://www.docker.com/blog/how-to-deploy-on-remote-docker-hosts-with-docker-compose/) to learn more about docker contexts and using them.

 2. Connect slave node to Docker Swarm cluster: